An estimation procedure for the Hawkes process: Approximation of Hawkes processes

 \subsection{The Hawkes process}

-From a geometric point of view, a Hawkes process specifies a distribution of points on one or more lines.
-Typically, the lines are interpreted as ``time'' and the points as ``events''.
+From a geometric point of view, a (univariate) Hawkes process specifies a distribution of points on a line.
+Typically, the line is interpreted as `time' and the points as `events'.
 Selfexciting point process is the common alternative name for the Hawkes process.
-It highlights the basic idea of the model: given an event, the intensity---the expected number of events in one time unit---shoots up (``selfexcites'') and then decays (``forgets its past gradually").
+It highlights the basic idea of the model: given an event, the intensity---the expected number of events in one time unit---shoots up (`selfexcites') and then decays (`forgets its past gradually').
 The shape of this decay is specified by a function, namely the excitement function.
 The definition and the proof of existence of a Hawkes process are subtle matters.
 For rigorous theoretical foundation, we refer to \citet{liniger09}, Chapter 6.
 We assume a basic underlying probability space $\left(\Omega, \P, \mathcal{F}\right)$, complete and rich enough to carry all random variables involved.
 On this probability space, we define stochastic point-sets $\mathcal{P}\subset \R$ of the form $\mathcal{P}=\{\dots, T_{-1}, T_0, T_1, \dots\}$ with $T_k\leq T_{k+1}$, $k \in\Z$, having almost surely no limit points.
 Furthermore, we assume that the $\sigma$-algebras

 are subsets of $\mathcal{F}$.
 By setting

 any stochastic point-set $\mathcal{P}$ defines a random measure $N_{\mathcal{P}}$ on $\mathcal{B}(\R)$, the Borel sets of $\R$.
 At this point, we drop the $\mathcal{P}$ index; the set $\mathcal{P}$ is completely specified by $N:=N_{\mathcal{P}}$.
 In this paper, we call a random measure $N$ of this kind \emph{point process} and we call the filtration $\left(\mathcal{H}_t^{N}\right):=\left(\mathcal{H}_t^{\mathcal{P}}\right)$ \emph{history} of the point process.
 The \emph{conditional intensity} of a point process $N$ is